tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 ### LaneChangeTarget

 - Currently, only AbsoluteTargetLane is implemented for element of this type.
-  If you specify RelativeTargetLane, you will get an SyntaxError.
+  If you specify RelativeTargetLane, you will get a SyntaxError.

 | Element            | Status      |
 |:-------------------|:-----------:|